efdee1/pay_4me/README.md

 # pay_4_me

-This is a 3 page UI interview assignment from Pay4Me.
+This is a 3 page UI.

 ## The first page